-Results are measured in Ohms and are typically displayed in powers of 10.
+The speed is measured in Ohms and is typically displayed in powers of 10 (example 10^3).
 The lower the number, the more conductive the material and may be considered “Antistatic”.

 |Classification||Charge Movement||Resistance||Ohms||Is it Antistatic?|